Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 famous cripsy beef roti pastries being sold at Restoran Mon Chinese Beef Roti in Kuala Lumpur

-If you’d like to continue to the evening after visiting the food street, visit Changkat Bukit Bintang, the most famous nightlife street in Kuala Lumpur.
+If you’d like to continue the evening after visiting the food street, visit Changkat Bukit Bintang, the most famous nightlife street in Kuala Lumpur.
 Here, you’ll find a wide variety of bars, restaurants, and a few nightclubs to visit.

 Other popular food spots where you can find a wide variety of delicious foods and you MUST visit when in Kuala Lumpur are the following: